A Difficult Decision

 An excellent place to start is watching One Child Nation on Amazon Prime.
 This will show you the conditions under which birth families were placed with China’s One-Child Policy.

-Another informative historical article is our Open Secret: Cash & Coercion in China’s International Adoption Program law review article that details the various ways orphanages recruited children for adoption.
+Another valuable source of information is our Open Secret: Cash & Coercion in China’s International Adoption Program law review article that details the various ways orphanages recruited children for adoption.
 By understanding these actions, you will be able to see if your own adoption circumstances are informative in determining a search strategy.

 Step #3 – Starting a Search